open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

                 {
                     if (eventName.Equals("OnStartActivity"))
                     {
-                        if (rawObject is HttpWebRequest request)
+                        if (rawObject is HttpRequestMessage request)
                         {
                             activity.SetTag("requestVersion", request.Version);
                         }
                     }
                     else if (eventName.Equals("OnStopActivity"))
                     {
-                        if (rawObject is HttpWebResponse response)
+                        if (rawObject is HttpResponseMessage response)
                         {
                             activity.SetTag("responseVersion", response.Version);
                         }